 As part of our continuous improvement of the USDA organic regulations, USDA published the Strengthening Organic Enforcement (SOE) final rule on January 19, 2023, which will require the use of electronic NOP Import Certificates for all organic products imported into the U.S., improving the oversight and traceability of imported organic products.
 The use of the NOP Import Certificate will be mandatory as of March 19, 2024.

-At the end of April 2020, the NOP and CBP announced the deployment of the electronic organic import certificate as a “message set” in CBP's primary import system, the Automated Commercial Environment (ACE).
-This organic certificate was launched as an optional filing step, for now.
+Implementing the NOP Import Certificate involves close collaboration with U.S. Customs and Border Protection (CBP), organic certifiers, organic importers and exporters, and organic programs in other countries.
+In April 2020, the NOP and CBP announced the ability to electronically file the organic import certificate in CBP's import system, the Automated Commercial Environment (ACE).
+This electronic organic certificate was launched as an optional filing step.

-- Strengthening Organic Enforcement proposed rule includes new requirements related to the electronic organic import certificate.
+- Strengthening Organic Enforcement – the final rule includes new requirements related to the electronic organic import certificate.

 - Organic Integrity Database – The USDA’s listing of certified organic operations around the world.
 Up-to-date information in this database will support the completion and validation of electronic organic import certificates.